 The Bay Haven Charter Academy Foundation, Inc. (Foundation) was formed as an educational support organization to solicit tax deductible contributions for construction of the school building and subsequent capital outlay projects for Bay Haven Charter Academy, Inc. The Foundation is operated solely for the benefit of the Schools.
 The Foundation is presented as a governmental fund type with fiscal year end of June 30.
-Due to the nature and significance of the Foundation's relationship with the School, exclusion of the Foundation's financial operations would render the School's financial statements incomplete or misleading.
-The Foundation's current activity is primarily associated with the North Bay Haven campus, therefore the activity has been allocated among the three North Bay Haven Charter schools.
-The Foundation is disclosed using the discrete presentation method to emphasize that it is a legally separate entity from the School.
+Due to the nature and significance of the Foundation's relationship with the Company, exclusion of the Foundation's financial operations would render the Company's financial statements incomplete or misleading.
+The Foundation is disclosed using the discrete presentation method to emphasize that it is a legally separate entity from the Company.